 Please ensure that you have obtained any necessary permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
-For further guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the SAGE Journal Author Gateway.
+For further guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the Sage Author Gateway.

 Publication is not the end of the process!
-You can help disseminate your paper and ensure it is as widely read and cited as .
-The SAGE Author Gateway has numerous resources to help you promote your work.
+You can help disseminate your paper and ensure it is as widely read and cited as The Sage Author Gateway has numerous resources to help you promote your work.
 Visit the Promote Your Article page on the Gateway for tips and advice.
-In addition, SAGE is partnered with Kudos, a free service that allows authors to explain, enrich, share, and measure the impact of their article.
-Find out how to maximize your article’s impact with Kudos.

 Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Annals of Neurosciences editorial office as follows: